mab253/software-interventions-spring22/README.md

 *On Surveillance, Resistance, and Social Movements*

 **Readings due today:**
+- ["Of Being Numerous"](https://reallifemag.com/of-being-numerous/), Natasha Lennard, _Real Life_
 - "Introduction" from _Glitch Feminism_, Legacy Russell (will post pages)
-- video, "Digital Derive" from Theorizing the Web conference (will post)
+- video, from Theorizing the Web conference (will post)
-- video II, from Theorizing the Web conference (will post)

 for next class: \
 **Assignment:** Write project log #3